 Let me share some of the tips that I use with clients.

-Identify the emotion
+Identify the emotions

 As simple as it sounds, ask yourself, “why am I eating this if I’m not hungry?”.
 In my experience in dealing with clients, work, personal conflicts, financial struggles, this pandemic and many other things that are out of our control can trigger overeating.
 Writing it it down helps with acknowledgement.

-Sort out the Kitchen
+Sort out the kitchen

 Sort out the location of your greatest temptations.
 Asking someone not to buy it in usually isn’t helpful.
 If like me, you still buy less nutritious foods into the house for other family members, then make it hard for yourself to get your hands on it.
 If you can see it every time you open pantry doors or fridge door, then it’s a visual reminder – ‘eat me’!

 Those of you who I have coached before will know this already, as for me it’s the most critical driver to achieving goal success.
 So, don’t forget it.
 Why are you doing this?
 Why is it so important?
 So, put up visual reminders in your kitchen as to why you want to lose weight, get healthy, get fitter.
 To get yourself on track, post reminders on your cupboards or fridge.
 Photos, daily mantras, whatever motivates you.
 They are reminders not to seek comfort in food.